John Vane (bushranger): The affray at 'Dunn's Plains'

 Micky Burke, bushranger, died in October 1863 at 'Dunn's Plains', aged 20 years.

-On the evening of Saturday, 24 October 1863, the bushrangers John Gilbert, John O’Meally, Ben Hall, Johnny Vane and Mick Burke approached the homestead of Henry Keightley, at 'Dunn’s Plains' near Rockley.
+On the evening of Saturday, 24 October 1863, the bushrangers John Gilbert, John O'Meally, Ben Hall, Johnny Vane and Mick Burke approached the homestead of Henry Keightley, at 'Dunn's Plains' near Rockley.
 Keightley, an assistant Gold Commissioner, was about thirty yards from the house when the gang rode up and ordered him to “bail up”.
 Rather than obey the order Keightley ran towards the house, as the bushrangers fired at him.
-When he was inside the house, he and a guest, Dr. Pechey, guarded the door with a double-barrelled gun, of which only one barrel was loaded, and a revolver.
+When he was inside the house, he and a guest, Dr. W. C. Pechey, guarded the door with a double-barrelled gun, of which only one barrel was loaded, and a revolver.
 The bushrangers fired at the men from cover.
 Burke crept up the side of the house and, swinging his arm around, fired at the defenders as they stood at the doorway.
 Keightley waited for Burke to show himself; when he next appeared, "incautiously exposing his body", he was shot in the abdomen, causing him to stagger to the side of the house.
-Burke was heard to say, “I’m done for, but I’ll not be taken alive”, and tried to shoot himself with his revolver.
-The first shot grazed his forehead and the next “blew away a portion of his skull”, whereupon he fell to the ground.
+Burke was heard to say, "I'm done for, but I’ll not be taken alive", and tried to shoot himself with his revolver.
+The first shot grazed his forehead and the next "blew away a portion of his skull", whereupon he fell to the ground.
 The other bushrangers continued to fire from cover.
 At one stage Dr. Pechey attempted to cross the yard to a kitchen where another gun could be found, but he encountered Vane, who ordered him back and fired after him.
 The two defenders then climbed to the roof through a skylight and Keightley exchanged shots with Vane in the yard below.
 Ben Hall called out that they would burn the house if they did not come down.
 With Keightley's wife and child sheltering in the house, the two men relented and agreed to surrender.
 After they descended, an infuriated Vane struck Dr. Pechey with the butt of his revolver, knocking him to the ground.

-Henry and Caroline Keightley of ‘Dunn’s Plains’, near Rockley; illustration from White's History of Australian Bushranging, Vol. II (1903).
+Henry and Caroline Keightley of 'Dunn’s Plains', near Rockley; illustration from White's History of Australian Bushranging, Vol. II (1903).